-Credit unions and small banks offer lower interest rates on loans when compared to larger banks.
-It may take some hunting but you may be able to lower your interest rate if you can qualify for a loan through your local credit union.
-In order to get a loan through a credit union, you will have to be a member of the credit union, which means you have to meet specific criteria like living in a specific location or working for a specific employer.
+Credit unions and small banks may offer lower interest rates on loans when compared to larger banks.
+It may take some hunting, but you may be able to lower your interest rate if you can qualify for a loan through your local credit union.
+To get a loan through a credit union, you will have to be a member of the credit union, which means you have to meet specific criteria like living in a specific location or working for a specific employer.

 Taking the time to research the rates offered by different local banks can save you a significant amount of money over time, especially on larger loans like a mortgage.
 You can find the current interest rates being offered by looking at the bank's website.

-If you sign up for an automatic payment, you should be able to lower your interest rate.
-This works for personal loans, car loans and mortgages.
+If you sign up for automatic payment, you may be able to lower your interest rate.
+This works for personal loans, car loans, and mortgages.
 Banks like this because they are more likely to be paid on time with the transfer and you do not need to worry about making your payment each month.
 Check to see if you qualify for this option with your current loans.

 A simple question and follow up to make sure the lower interest applies can help you save on the interest of the loan.
-This usually will not apply to a credit card, but can be used on your installment loans.
+It usually will not apply to a credit card but can be used on your installment loans.
 Your student loans may even have this option.

 A mortgage broker may be able to help you find a mortgage that has this option.
 Although it may seem like a pain to switch accounts, it can also simplify everything to have all of your accounts at one bank.
-The other option is to have an account open and only transfer in your loan payment to it each month.
+The other option is to have an account open and only transfer your loan payment to it each month.
 However, make sure there are no required activity or balance limits on the checking account to avoid paying unnecessary fees.

 Take the time to shop for a good consolidation loan.
 It can save you a lot of money.
 Additionally, take the time to make sure you will stop using your credit cards before you do it.
 You may want to set a goal of not using them for two months so you are no longer in the habit before you take out the consolidation loan.